+Other than choosing a comfortable bra with ample support, you probably don’t regularly think about how you can protect your breasts.
+Women’s Care Florida wants you to know that we have several steps you can take to help lower your odds of developing breast cancer.
 For women who live in the United States, breast cancer death rates are higher than those for any other cancer, aside from lung cancer.
-Although breast cancer is the second most common cancer in women, it can be treated when found early on.
+Breast cancer is the second most common cancer in women.
+However, you can treat it better when you find it early on.
 Don’t let breast cancer affect your health and livelihood.
-Here are six healthy lifestyle habits that can help you lower your odds for developing breast cancer:
+Here are six breast cancer prevention tips that can help you lower your odds for developing breast cancer:

 1. Reduce alcohol intake

-High alcohol consumption has been linked to an increased risk for breast cancer.
-You may want to limit yourself to one drink per day or consider not drinking at all.
-Or, try swapping out high-calorie beverages for one glass of red wine, which offers positive health benefits for your heart.
+Yes, alcohol and breast cancer are correlated.
+High alcohol consumption has been linked to an increased risk of breast cancer.
+You may want to limit yourself to one drink per day.
+For the most effective breast cancer prevention, consider not drinking at all.
+Also, try swapping out high-calorie beverages for one glass of red wine.
+Some studies have found correlations between red wine and positive health benefits for your heart.
+However, note that evidence is limited.
 Consult a healthcare provider for their recommendations to find out how much you should or shouldn’t drink based on your health history.

 2. Be more active

 Hitting the gym isn’t just a good way to slim down.
-Exercise also helps reduce your risk for breast cancer (and other diseases) by helping you maintain a healthy weight, reduce inflammation and regulate estrogen and other hormones.
-Try to do things you genuinely love and enjoy, like bike riding or kayaking, since doing so can help you stick to a regular exercise routine long-term.
+Research indicates exercise and breast cancer are negatively correlated.
+Plus, exercise reduces your risk for breast cancer (and other diseases) by helping you maintain a healthy weight, reduce inflammation and regulate estrogen and other hormones.
+Try to do things you genuinely love and enjoy like bike riding or kayaking.
+Doing so can help you stick to a regular exercise routine long-term.
 Aim for a minimum of 30 minutes per day, five days per week for the best results.

 3. Review your family history

 Women with a family history of breast cancer are often at higher risk for developing the disease.
-Ask all the women you’re related to if they’ve ever experienced problems with breast cancer, then inform your gynecologist immediately if breast cancer is part of your family history.
+Ask all the women you’re related to if they experienced problems with breast cancer.
+Then, inform your gynecologist immediately if breast cancer takes part in your family tree.
 This step can help you identify an increased risk for breast cancer as early as possible.

 4. Get more sleep

 Making sleep a priority in your life is easier said than done.
-However, ensuring adequate sleep may help reduce your risk for breast cancer.
+However, ensuring adequate sleep may help with breast cancer prevention.
 New research shows that women with chronically inadequate sleep or frequently interrupted sleep can cause a disruption in the circadian rhythm and possibly elevate the risk of developing breast cancer.
 Your body repairs itself while it sleeps, and generates hormones and new, healthy cells that can help reduce your risk for illness and disease in general.
-Aim for between 7.5 and eight hours of sleep per night to improve your overall health and lower the risk for breast cancer.
+Aim for between seven and nine hours of sleep per night to improve your overall health and lower the risk for breast cancer.

 5. Perform breast self-exams